masterboy376/terraform-config/Azure.md

-Sure!
-Here's a detailed README for setting up production-grade infrastructure on Microsoft Azure using Terraform:

----

 # Azure Infrastructure with Terraform

 ## Overview

-This repository contains Terraform configurations to set up production-grade infrastructure on Azure.
+This repository contains Terraform configurations to infrastructure on Azure.
 It includes Virtual Machines (VMs), Blob Storage, Virtual Networks, and SQL Databases.

 ## Prerequisites